ARM-software/AVH/DoxyGen/infrastructure/src/avhclient.md

 ## AVH YML file {#avhclient_yml}

-avhclient `execute` command requires a file in [YML format](https://yaml.org/spec/) that describes details of individual steps to be executed on Arm Virtual Hardware targets.
+avhclient `execute` command requires a file in [YML format](https://yaml.org/spec/) that describes details of individual steps to be executed on Arm FVP models.
 The fields available in the file syntax are explained below:

 | Field            |  Description
 |:-----------------|:---------------------------------------------------